selenyakin/selenyakin/README.md

 ## 👩‍💻 About Me

-I'm a Computer Engineering student with a strong interest in software development and continuous learning.
+I'm a Computer Engineering student interested in **software development, Python, and data science**.

-I enjoy developing practical applications, exploring modern technologies, and improving my programming skills through hands-on projects.
+I enjoy building practical applications, working on real-world problems, and learning through hands-on projects.
+My interests range from software development and mobile applications to data analysis and machine learning.

-Currently interested in:

-- 🐍 Python
-- 📊 Data Analytics
-- 📱 Mobile Development
+I believe in continuously improving my skills by experimenting, building, and learning from each project.

 ---